LoganWalls/terminal_invaders/README.md

 ##Controls:
 * Move using the arrow keys
+* Hold the left SHIFT to move faster
 * SPACE to shoot
 * E to spawn new enemies
 * ESC to Exit